 The morning of the 20th, the speaker, Donald Hyman, was great in the sermon at the 8:30 service, the 9:30 bit on Fredrick Douglass, and again at the 10:45 service’s sermon, which was somewhat different.

-There is this presentation of something called the kente cloth each year, and there had been folks lobbying me that a certain older member of the congregation get one as well.
+There is this presentation of something called the kente cloth each year, and there had been folks lobbying me that a certain older member of the congregation gets one as well.
 I don’t generally pick the person, but I might have forwarded these e-mails to the folks who do, had I not been…distracted by the month’s events.
 The cloths were presented to Donald and to the choir director, Michael Lister.

 Now, because I missed both Thursday night rehearsal AND Sunday morning rehearsal, I couldn’t sing in the choir; just didn’t know the music.
 It’s always strange for me to be in the congregation when the choir is singing.
 As an introit, they did a staggeringly magnificent arrangement of Don McLean’s Babylon, which I had talked about with Michael before I went to Charlotte.
 It’s based on Psalm 137, one of Donald’s suggested texts; the music was one of the most beautiful things I had ever heard in my life.
 Later, the choir did a version of Wade in the Water, with a guest soloist from the College of Saint Rose; Donald said the group compared favorably with the Fisk Jubilee Singers; I had the strong sense that most of the congregation didn’t know who the Fisk Jubilee Singers are.
-The offeratory was some song I did not know.
+The offertory was some song I did not know.
 But it had lyrics about “my mother going home to glory” and I sobbed.

 Since Lent is so late this year, on March 6, I led the fourth segment of the workshop.